 On Manual Product Creation

-If you are creating your product manually in TradeGecko (Inventory > Create New), Initial Cost is already required field.
-Simply input your cost price for the product you are creating in the respective field.
+If you are creating your product manually in QuickBooks Commerce (Inventory > Create New), Initial Cost is already required.
+Input your cost price for the product you are creating in the respective field.

 If you have specified multiple variants or pack sizes on the product, you can also specify the Initial Cost per variant on the next page.